jonathan-r-thorpe/nmos-authorization-implementers-guide/README.md

 ### Why does it matter?

-- This implementation guide should make the job of adding NMOS Security It aims to provide easy to follow guidance  impleease thelps ensure consistency between NMOS Specifications.
+- This implementation guide should make the job of adding NMOS Security to your implementations easier.
-- It helps us test our continuous integration.

 ### How does it work?

-- It contains examples of documentation, API, schemas, and examples.
+- It details what you need to know before you start, and the steps you things you need to implement whether you are an NMOS Node implemenneedcontains examples of documentation, API, schemas, and examples.
 - These are rendered to HTML and uploaded to specs.amwa.tv

 <!-- INTRO-END -->